mikeraab/dockerVM/README.md

 <img src=images/2017-03-21_09-04-38.jpg />

 11. Ubuntu is then installed.
-Restart the VM when prompted.
+Restart the VM when prompted:

 <img src=images/2017-03-21_09-11-37.jpg />